 Acne scars are deep indentations.
 They are usually caused from picking at a blemish and take much longer to heal.
 Although they may slightly fade over time, acne scars are usually permanent.

-It usually takes for a person to undergo medical treatment to reduce scarring completely.
+It usually takes medical treatment to reduce scarring completely.
 Atrophic scars appear as indentations in the skin.

 In today’s technologically advanced world, treating acne scars has become an easy task.
-One must keep in mind to always follow a skincare regimen and maintain skin hygiene to avoid future outbreaks.
+Always follow a skincare regimen and maintain skin hygiene to avoid future outbreaks.

 Was this Article helpful?